1. Identity & travel basics

 • Current medication list and allergy history

-3. Imaging and files
+3. Imaging & pathology files

 • MRI, CT, PET-CT, ultrasound, or X-ray reports